 Delphiniums are native to Northern Hemisphere and on the high tropical mountainous areas of Africa.
 Delphiniums can be grown in Australia.

 Scientific Name Eryngium

 They have silvery-blues stems with blue cones surrounded by spiky silver, blue, violet, white, or green bracts.
-Sea hollies provide a unique addition to your garden with spiny-tooths leaves and clusters of teasel-like blossoms.
-Sea hollies are not shy flowers as they can grow up to 45-90 cm tall.
+Sea hollies provide a unique addition to your garden with spiny-toothed leaves and clusters of teasel-like blossoms.
+Sea hollies are not shy flowers as they can grow up to 45-90 centimetres tall.
 These flowers bloom from summer to autumn.

 Scientific Name Nigella

 The Love-in-the-Mist flower is a wildly different yet extraordinary looking annual flower.
 These flowers can reach up to 20-90 cm in height.
 Their leaf segments are narrowly linear and threadlike that surrounds the flower.
 These flowers come in various colours from pale blue, pale purple, pink, white, yellow and have 5-10 petals.
 This flower is called Love-in-the-Mist because the flower hides in the misty foliage that surrounds it.
 They appear in late winter and spring.

 Love-in-the-Mists make great bedding plants.
 The good news, is these flowers are very easy to grow!
 Love-in-the-Mists like full sunlight but can tolerate partial shade if and when it gets too hot.
 They like rich, loose soil that drains well and they appreciate a bit of purpose fertiliser when they are first planted.
 Thereafter general purpose fertiliser is applied once a month.
 Once they are established keep the soil moist to slightly dry and water them during dry periods once to twice a week.
 Also, keep them well weeded for best growth results.
 These flowers are best planted outside in a garden and not a container.
 Love-in-the-Mists make for long-lived cut flowers as well.